 NOTE: See Section XVIII "Monitoring and Compliance” of the Qualified Allocation Plan – Core for additional information.

-For “GHFA” funded projects (i.e., HOME, NHTF, CDBG-DR, TCAP), Owners must contract with a DCA approved “Construction Compliance Inspector” to perform monthly inspections and complete reports in accordance with the DCA inspection report form.
-Completed reports shall be submitted to DCA during the monthly GHFA draw submission process.
+For “GHFA” funded projects (i.e., HOME, NHTF, CDBG-DR, TCAP), DCA will assign approved construction inspection compliance companies to perform monthly inspections and complete reports in accordance with the DCA inspection report form.
+Completed reports shall be submitted to DCA during the GHFA draw submission process.

-DCA reserves the right to inspect all properties throughout the entire construction process and prior to issuance of Final LIHTC Allocation.
-Non-compliance with building codes, accessibility codes and/or DCA requirements must be corrected prior to issuance of Final LIHTC Allocation and may require additional third party DCA inspections at the Owners expense.
+DCA reserves the right to inspect all properties throughout the construction process and before issuance of Final LIHTC Allocation.
+Non-compliance with building codes, accessibility codes, and/or DCA requirements must be corrected before issuance of Final LIHTC Allocation and may require additional third-party DCA inspections at the Owners expense.
 DCA may perform additional unannounced site visits to ensure compliance with DCA requirements.
 All inspection costs are the responsibility of the Owner.

 DCA will monitor construction through inspection reports and other sources to ensure quality standards and completion dates are met.
-Periodically, DCA may require owners to submit additional reports and project documents generated by inspectors, construction managers, architects and/or engineers as DCA deems necessary.
+DCA may require owners to periodically submit additional reports and project documents generated by inspectors, construction managers, architects, and/or engineers as necessary.

-If during the construction monitoring period DCA deems that unsafe project site conditions exist, DCA reserves the right to issue a stop work order to the Owner.
+If during the construction monitoring period, DCA determines that unsafe project site conditions exist, DCA reserves the right to issue a stop work order to the Owner.

 Refer to the QAP for further DCA and IRS requirements.